 John Oliphant (Chair)

-John has had a long association with STTARS, both as a member and in providing various volunteer services to the organisation, such as: in the early years as a member of the professional core group and later assisting the Board and the staff in drafting the Enterprise Bargaining Agreement.
+John has had a long association with STTARS, both as a member and in providing various volunteer services to the organisation including: in the early years as a member of the professional core group and later assisting the board and staff in drafting the Enterprise Bargaining Agreement.

 John has a continuing interest and concern for the welfare of refugees and asylum seekers and is a passionate supporter of STTARS and its work.

 Gay Gardner AM (Vice Chair)

 Gay Gardner is an experienced lawyer who worked in the area of Migration Law for many years until her cessation of practice at the end of 2016.
 The particular emphasis of Gay's practice was assisting local migrant families to bring refugee relatives, orphan relatives, parents, spouses and sons and daughters to live in Australia.
 In 2015/2016, Gay's professional emphasis was to assist those who had suffered domestic violence on arrival in Australia to gain permanent residence in this country.
 Gay undertook her migration work with great passion and a desire to provide safety and security for persons who had suffered deeply in war-torn countries.

 Gay has been a member of numerous boards and committees including Abbeyfield Society, Wilderness School, Victoria League for Commonwealth Friendship, St Ann's College, St Chads Anglican Church, Adelaide Women and Children's Hospital and the Australian Craniofacial Foundation to name just a few.

 In 2009 Gay was recognised for her community services when she was awarded an AM, in the General Division of the order of Australia.
 Her citation reads: For service to aged persons through the provision of community housing and support services and through the Abbeyfield Society (Australia).